Search ImagingPixel for Images by Camera or Lens

 Watch the Light Seal

 One thing you might notice is the light seal materials that are needed to make the film box light-tight.
-Aside from the normal strip to seal the hinge side of the film back, a fairly wide one is also used at the latch end, something not seldom seen on other cameras.
+Aside from the normal strip to seal the hinge side of the film back, a fairly wide one is also used at the latch end, something not often seen on other cameras.

 Viewfinder Readout